Topuzdag

 The Installation Phase

-Retaining your design consultant’s services during the installation phase protects your design investment.
+Retaining your design consultant?s services during the installation phase protects your design investment.
 Contractors will sometimes cut corners, and without a technical project representative looking out for your interests, the installed system may not be what was designed.
-Without an A/V consultant, how can you be sure that the installation meets the specifications and performs as it should?
-Without your consultant reviewing the contractor’s work, how will you know if there are deficiencies – this needs to be known before the contractor is paid.
+Without an Audio consultant, how can you be sure that the installation meets the specifications and performs as it should?
+Without your consultant reviewing the contractor?s work, how will you know if there are deficiencies this needs to be known before the contractor is paid.

-During the construction phase, your audio-visual consultant can help develop an installation schedule to which the A/V contractor will commit.
+During the construction phase, your audio consultant can help develop an installation schedule to which the Audio contractor will commit.
 The consultant will periodically review the site work to ensure that the equipment is being installed to best professional practice and required standards, that the cabling and equipment meet the required safety standards and approvals, and to identify any potential schedule conflicts or slippages.
-Your consultant will review applications for payment by the A/V contractor, and advise you whether or not to pay the amounts claimed.
-Once the A/V contractor claims Substantial Completion, your consultant will review the installation, perform acceptance testing, and prepare a deficiency report.
-Your consultant will continue to monitor the “wind down” of the installation; supervise commissioning; review the project record drawings and required documentation; and review the warranty certificates.
-Your consultant will not issue a final certificate of payment to the A/V contractor until all contractual obligations have been met.
+Your consultant will review applications for payment by the Audio contractor, and advise you whether or not to pay the amounts claimed.
+Once the Audio contractor claims Substantial Completion, your consultant will review the installation, perform acceptance testing, and prepare a deficiency report.
+Your consultant will continue to monitor the ?wind down? of the installation; supervise commissioning; review the project record drawings and required documentation; and review the warranty certificates.
+Your consultant will not issue a final certificate of payment to the Audio contractor until all contractual obligations have been met.
 This approach is all too often the only way that system documentation and staff training are ever completed.

 The Cost